SHAKEQ INITIAL SETUP GUIDE

 The outputs '1' and '2' send the same mono signal.
 Similarly you can use either (for a single shaker amp) or both (for two shaker amps).
 If you have more than two shaker amps, RCA audio splitters can be used to increase the amount of outputs.

 ShakEQ should be connected between your audio output device and the bass shaker's amplifier.
 Many connection methods require special cables.
-You can find examples of different installations in the Connection Example page.
+You can find examples of different installations in the Connection Examples page.

 4 Calibration

 ShakEQ can measure and equalize the total frequency response of your shaker system at the listening position.
-The process eliminates resonance peaks caused by the mounting structure.
-It also compensates other areas that may be lacking.
+This process eliminates resonance peaks caused by the mounting structure and boosts areas that may be lacking.
 This results in a wider and more balanced tactile response.

 2. Place both discs on your seating position of the furniture to be equalized.
 The flat side of the disc should be against the furniture.
 Sit on top of both discs (one for each buttock) and center your ischial bones on the indentations of the discs.